 There are two ways to determine how much you can afford to spend on a house, and what kind of mortgage you will need.
 The first is to get “pre-qualified” by a lender, which is an easy, fast, back-of-the-envelope process, usually done over the phone, in which a lender will ask you about your assets, debts, expenses, and income, then come up with a written estimate of how much house you can afford to buy.
 “Pre-qualifying” with the assistance of a lending agent or real estate broker does not guarantee you a loan or commit you to working with that lender any further.

-A different kind of financing has become more popular as credit markets have tightened in the current economy – rich uncles (or aunts for that matter).
+A different kind of financing has become more popular as credit markets have tightened in the current economy — rich uncles and aunts.
 Family and peer-to-peer lending is increasingly attractive as some traditional lenders have restricted lending requirements.
-Private mortgages can make sense for all involved – for the borrower, interest rates and other costs of borrowing are usually lower; for the lender, the loan can be a financially-sound investment that also enables a family or loved one to realize the dream of home ownership.
+Private mortgages can make sense for all involved — for the borrower, interest rates and other costs of borrowing are usually lower; for the lender, the loan can be a financially-sound investment that also enables a family or loved one to realize the dream of home ownership.

 Though several companies now exist to help set up or facilitate private loans, a lawyer is indispensable in creating the documents that will match the parties’ expectations and protect both the lender’s and the borrower’s interests.
-Indeed, while private lending facilitators such as Virgin Money USA may be useful for individuals who want a company to “service” their loan (sending out monthly bills and tracking amortization), for most private lending arrangements, all the parties really need is a lawyer to prepare documents that are tailored to their specific agreement, which is ordinarily less expensive than paying a facilitator for one-size-fits-all loan and mortgage documents and loan servicing.
+Indeed, while private lending facilitators may be useful for individuals who want a company to “service” their loan (sending out monthly bills and tracking amortization), for most private lending arrangements, all the parties really need is a lawyer to prepare documents that are tailored to their specific agreement, which may be less expensive than paying a facilitator for one-size-fits-all loan and mortgage documents and loan servicing.
 An attorney can also review the loan documents to make sure they are appropriate to your needs and protect your interests.

 Some brokers may refer to an Offer to Purchase as a “standard” form, but it is an important contract and shouldn’t be treated like the liability waiver at Six Flags.
-In Massachusetts, there is some precedent for a buyer enforcing a sale of real estate based on the offer alone, without a purchase and sale agreement or other more formal agreement.
+In Massachusetts, there is some precedent for a buyer forcing a sale of real estate based on a signed offer alone, without a purchase and sale agreement or other more formal agreement.
 You should review the Offer to Purchase with your lawyer to make sure your interests are protected.